rupeshtr78/vector-embed-rust/README.md

-# PG Vector Embedding and Query Rust
+# Vector Embedding and Query Rust

-This repository contains a Rust-based system for managing vector embeddings and querying them using a PostgreSQL-backed vector database.
+This repository contains a Rust-based system for managing vector embeddings and querying them using lanceDb/PostgreSQL-backed vector database.
 The system is designed to handle embedding generation, storage, and querying.

 ## Table of Contents